-- appoint a board level lead on safeguarding matters (whose contact details are set out in the school contacts list at the front of this policy) who will meet with the designated safeguarding lead and head of safeguarding at least termly. - ensure that they comply with their duties under legislation, including under the Human Rights Act 1998 and the Equality Act 2010, having regard for the implications for safeguarding that such responsibilities can have and that they are aware of their obligations under their local multi-agency safeguarding arrangements. - ensure that the policies, procedures and training in the school are effective and comply with the law and obligations under the Human Rights Act 1998 and the Equality Act 2010 at all times and take into account the procedures and practice of the WSCP. - ensure that a member of the governing body (usually the chair) has been nominated to liaise with the local authority (LA) and/or partner agencies on issues of child protection and in the event of an allegation of abuse being made against the headmaster.
-The governors will remedy any deficiencies or weaknesses regarding child protection arrangements that are brought to its attention without delay. - ensure that the school contributes to multi-agency working in line with the statutory guidance Working Together to Safeguard Children. - ensure that children are taught about how to keep themselves and others safe, including online and that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with SEND.
+- appoint a board level lead on safeguarding matters (whose contact details are set out in the school contacts list at the front of this policy) who will meet with the designated safeguarding lead and head of safeguarding at least termly. - ensure that it complies with its duties under legislation, including under the Human Rights Act 1998 and the Equality Act 2010, having regard for the implications for safeguarding that such responsibilities can have and that they are aware of their obligations under their local multi-agency safeguarding arrangements. - ensure that the policies, procedures and training in the school are effective and comply with the law and obligations, including under the Human Rights Act 1998 and the Equality Act 2010, at all times and take into account the procedures and practice of the WSCP. - ensure that a member of the governing body (usually the chair) has been nominated to liaise with the local authority (LA) and/or partner agencies on issues of child protection and in the event of an allegation of abuse being made against the headmaster.
+The governors will remedy any deficiencies or weaknesses regarding child protection arrangements that are brought to its attention without delay. - ensure that the school contributes to multi-agency working in line with the statutory guidance Working Together to Safeguard Children. - ensure that children are taught about how to keep themselves and others safe, including online and that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with SEND. - ensure that appropriate arrangements are in place for the whole governing body to discharge their function, including appropriate consideration of safeguarding matters at Board meetings and a holistic annual review of safeguarding. - establish appropriate delegation arrangements at school level, led by the headmaster and DSL, to enable the school to discharge its safeguarding duties effectively.

-The school's nominated governor for safeguarding and child protection is Sarah Hales with Tara Lyons as her deputy.
+The school's nominated governor for safeguarding and child protection is Robin Fry with Tara Lyons as his deputy.